xapian/xapian/xapian-core/docs/admin_notes.rst

 several disks, it may be worth placing the source databases and the destination database on separate disks to obtain maximum speed.

-The "xapian-compact" tool supports an additional option, "--multipass", which is useful when merging more than 3 databases.
+The ``xapian-compact`` tool supports an additional option, ``--multipass``, which is useful when merging more than three databases.
 This will cause the postlist tables to be grouped and merged into temporary tables, which are then grouped and merged, and so on until a single postlist table is created, which is usually faster, but requires more disk space for the temporary files.

 Checking database integrity